-Here are some tips on how to deal with rural neighbors in rural areas around the country.
+Here are some tips on dealing with rural neighbors in rural areas around Maine and the United States.

-Give Rural Neighborhoods Time To Get To Know You
+Give Then Time To Get To Know You

 Don’t Take It Personally If Rural Neighbors Are Not Friendly